William Wright (Australian bishop): Priesthood

-Life and career

-Wright was born on 26 October 1952 in Washington DC, shortly before his family returned to Australia.
-He went to school at St Aloysius' College in Sydney and Wimbledon College in London, England.
-His studies for the priesthood were at St Columba's College in Springwood and St Patrick's College in Manly.
-He later took his BA (Hons) at Sydney University.
-Wright was ordained a deacon in 1976 and to the priesthood in 1977.

-As a priest, he served the parishes of Stanmore, Mount Druitt, Fairfield, Enmore, Dulwich Hill, Bonnyrigg, Moree, Sutherland and Liverpool.
-He was vice-rector of St Patrick's College in Manly (1985–1991) and assistant secretary to the Australian Catholic Bishops Conference in Canberra in 1995.
+Episcopate

+On 4 April 2011, Wright was appointed Bishop of Maitland-Newcastle by Pope Benedict XVI, following the resignation of Bishop Michael Malone, who said he was emotionally drained by the scale of sexual abuse within the diocese.

-Wright was ordained as Bishop of Maitland-Newcastle on 15 June 2011.
+Wright was consecrated a bishop on 15 June 2011 at Sacred Heart Cathedral, Hamilton by Cardinal George Pell.
 As a bishop, he served as the co-chair of the National Committee for Professional Standards.
 He served on the Truth Justice and Healing Council as well as several Australian bishops' commissions, including Church Ministry, Ecumenism and Inter-Religious Relations, Evangelization, Laity, and Ministry, and Social Justice, Mission and Service.
 He was also Chair of the Bishops Commission for Professional Standards and Safeguarding.

+Inheriting the pastoral care of a diocese which had been hit hard by historical clerical sexual abuse, Wright worked hard to safeguard children and adults at risk, while also supporting survivors.
+He established a Diocesan service for pastoral healing and support, was a member of the Truth, Justice and Healing Council and chaired the Bishops Commission for Professional Standards and Safeguarding, which oversees the National Catholic Safeguarding Standards.
+He also ensured the Church introduced reforms to promote the safety and wellbeing of children.

+He undertook a restoration of the St John's Pro-Cathedral, Maitland, which had served as the Cathedral for the Diocese for several decades.

+Illness and death

-In September 2021, Wright submitted his resignation to Pope Francis due to illness with lung cancer.
-He died on 13 November 2021 at Maitland Hospital.
+On 15 September 2021, Wright announced that he had submitted his resignation to Pope Francis on the grounds of ill health.
+He died of terminal lung cancer on 13 November 2021, while still Bishop of Maitland-Newcastle.